|Graduate Program||Department of Economics ◊ University of North Carolina at Chapel Hill|

 GRE scores TOEFL or IETLS scores (for international applicants) Letters of recommendation Statement of purpose Professional experience

 We also try to maintain a diverse student group.
-Recent classes include students from the United States, Romania, Brazil, Chile, Mexico, Indonesia, Russia, Ukraine, Turkey, India, Korea, China, and Taiwan.
+Recent classes include students from the United States, Brazil, Chile, Mexico, Indonesia, Russia, Turkey, India, Korea, China, Columbia, Spain, Vietnam, and Thailand.

-The Graduate School recommends that you apply by December 11, 2012 to be assured of review for all University and departmental funding but the department will be able to review all applications received by January 8, 2013 for such funding.
-Applications received later in January or in early February will be reviewed for departmental funding; applications received later will be reviewed for admission but not necessarily for funding.
+The Graduate School recommends that you apply by December 15, 2015 to be assured of review for all University and departmental funding but that date is earlier than required by the Economics Department.
+The Department will be able to review applications received by January 8, 2016 for all University and departmental funding.
+If applicants are enrolled in educational programs in the fall of 2015, we prefer that they provide a transcript with their fall grades which may mean waiting until after December 15, 2015 to submit their applications.
+Applications received by mid-February will be reviewed for departmental funding; applications received later will be reviewed for admission and if possible for funding.
+The Economics Department's deadline for all applications in May 12, 2016.

 If you are an active member of the U.S. Armed Forces and think that you have missed a deadline, please contact us.
 The Graduate School will work with you to accommodate your schedule whenever possible.